Skip to content

 Camera Integration

-An ESP32-CAM / OV2640 camera module is included within the subsystem boundary.
+An Adafruit OV5640 camera module (5MP, DVP interface) is included within the subsystem boundary.

-• Communicates internally using the ESP32’s native camera interface
+• Communicates internally using the ESP32's native parallel camera interface (DVP)

 • Does not share UART, SPI, or I²C system buses